TG908/BasicBlog/Content/posts/out-of-tree-pass.md

 ## Feedback

+If you would like to discuss this topic further or ask questions feel free to comment on the [GitHub discussion issue](https://github.com/TG908/BasicBlog/issues/1) for this post.
-If you have any questions or possible improvements feel free to create a pull request or an issue on [GitHub](https://github.com/TG908/BasicBlog).
+Did I make any mistakes?
+If so feel free to create a pull request on [GitHub](https://github.com/TG908/BasicBlog).